KingCrab84/full-template-asianfood/README.md

 ## Features to be Implemented

-+ Contact form to send message to T4Tri instead of leading to a dummy page.
++ Contact form to send message to Admin instead of leading to a dummy page.
-+ Links to club sponsors websites.
-+ Add a shop for club clothing to be purchased.
-+ Add a library of structured workouts for all activities.
++ Recipe pages for all the links from "Full Recipe".
++ Create an Login account to expand the possibilites.

 \
 &nbsp;